-A: Security and event staff will be positioned throughout the perimeter of the ballpark at all Wrigley Field entrances as in previous years.
+A: Security and event staff will be positioned throughout the perimeter of the ballpark at all Wrigley Field entrances.
 Please follow posted signage and directions given by Wrigley Field personnel.
 Fans not carrying bags will be directed to our "Express" (no bags) lanes.
-Fans with bags will be directed to designated lanes where security personnel will search these bags, as in previous years.
+Fans with bags will be directed to designated lanes where security personnel will search these bags.
 Note bags may not exceed 16 x 16 x 8 inches per MLB regulations.

 Security staff stationed at the inspection lanes will ask fans to remove their phones, keys, cameras and any other heavy metal item from their pockets and place them on the inspection table.
 Fans will then pass through the walk-through metal detector.
 If the device detects something, fans may be asked to double check their pockets and pass through the metal detector again, or they may be screened with a hand-held wand.
 After the screening is complete, fans will present their tickets to be scanned in order to enter the ballpark.

-Q: Have you made changes to other gate policies or your list of prohibited items?
+Q: Have you made changes to your list of prohibited items?

 Q: Are the Cubs restricting bags?

-A: No, we are not changing our bag policy.
-The Cubs will continue to allow bags, backpacks and purses, as long as the bag is not larger than 16 x 16 x 8 inches.
+A: The Cubs will continue to allow bags, backpacks and purses, as long as the bag is not larger than 16 x 16 x 8 inches.
 All bags, including purses, will continue to be inspected.
 Please consider not bringing a bag to the ballpark - this will help reduce your wait time at our gates.
 Bags cannot be stored and must remain with guests.